spatialmodel/inmap/docs/cmd/inmap_cloud_start.md

 ### Options

 ```
+      --EmissionMaskGeoJSON string               EmissionMaskGeoJSON is an optional GeoJSON-formatted polygon string
+                                                 that specifies the area outside of which emissions will be ignored.
+The mask is assumed to
+                                                 use the same spatial reference as VarGrid.GridProj.
+                                                 Example="{\"type\": \"Polygon\",\"coordinates\": [ [ [-4000, -4000], [4000, -4000], [4000, 4000], [-4000, 4000] ] ] }"
       --EmissionUnits string
                                                                EmissionUnits gives the units that the input emissions are in.
                                                                Acceptable values are 'tons/year', 'kg/year', 'ug/s', and 'μg/s'. (default "tons/year")